britive/terraform-provider-britive/docs/resources/application.md

     name  = "serviceAccountCredentials"
     value = file("${path.module}/service_key.key")
   }
-}
 ```

--> The `properties` and `sensitive_properties` in the above example are mandatory for creating a valid GCP application.

 ~> This resource does not track changes made to `sensitive_properties` through the Britive console.
 > **Properties:**